The Cane Corso is big and bold. But is it the right dog for you?

-Reputable breeders can charge anywhere from $1,500 to $4,000, depending on whether the dog is pet quality or show quality.
+Caring breeders can charge anywhere from $1,500 to $4,000, depending on whether the dog is pet quality or show quality.

-Beware of breeders that price cane corso puppies in the $500 range.
+So beware of breeders that price cane corso puppies in the $500 range.

-This could be a sign that your puppy comes from a mill or an inexperienced “backyard” breeder who lacks knowledge about health, temperament and socialization.
+This could be a sign that your puppy comes from a mill.
+Or an inexperienced “backyard” breeder who lacks knowledge about health, temperament and socialization.

 The cost of your cane corso goes beyond its price as a puppy.